 California supplies the nation’s Thanksgiving tables

-California ranks #8 in turkey production in the United States (2016), and we supply most of the western states from our poultry farms located in several areas in the state.
+California ranked #8 in turkey production in the United States (2016), and supplied most of the western states from our poultry farms located in several areas in the state.

 The famous Mrs. Cubbison’s Stuffing or “Dressing” originated from a ç, born in 1890 in the San Marcos area of San Diego County.
 In short, Cubbison graduated from California Polytechnical University in May 1920 with a degree in Home Economics having paid her way through school with the money she earned feeding the farm workers.